Jac678/Vol3DGS/README.md

 cd Vol3DGS
 git submodule update --init --recursive
 ```
-2. Create and activate conda environment using the provided `environment.yml` file, and then pip install the other requirements.
-We tested our code with CUDA 11.7 (cudatoolkit=11.7), PyTorch 2.0.1, and Python 3.9.20 on a 3090 Ti, with Driver Version: 525.147.05.
+2. Create and activate [Anaconda](https://www.anaconda.com/docs/tools/working-with-conda/environments) environment using the provided `environment.yml` file, and then pip install the other requirements.
+We tested our code with Python3.9.20 on a 3090 Ti, with Driver Version: 525.147.05, Ubuntu 22.04.
 Update the environment.yml file, if you are using a different version of cuda toolkit / pytorch.
 It should work with higher versions as well.
 ```
 conda env create -f environment.yml conda activate vol3dgs